 Take part in a neighbourhood celebration: To honour the occasion, many towns and communities in Rhode Island provide free concerts, picnics, and other events.
 For details, consult the community calendar in your area.

-Although it is the smallest state in the union, Rhode Island has contributed significantly to the history, culture, and development of the United States.
-Rhode Island is a wonderful site to visit and celebrate Independence Day because of its extensive independent history, significant Revolutionary War accomplishments, and current contributions to American innovation and the arts.
-There’s never been a better time to appreciate Rhode Island’s tiny size and significant effect, whether you’ve lived there all your life or are just visiting for the holidays.
+As the reason mentioned above, it can be concluded that , it is the smallest state in the union, Rhode Island has imparted importantly to the history, culture, and development of the United States.
+Rhode Island is a howling site to visit and celebrate Independence Day because of its extended independent history, significant Revolutionary War achievements, and current givings to English innovation and the arts.
+There’s never been a better time to acknowledge Rhode Island’s tiny size and considerable effect, whether you’ve lived there all your life or are just visiting for the holidays.